-- Axle – A reusable fastening system to assemble casters.
-Preferred in applications where the wheel needs replacement or maintenance.
+- Axle – A reusable fastening system to assemble casters used in applications where the wheel needs replacement or maintenance.

-- Wheel – Caster wheels come in a wide variety of materials, sizes and treads.
-Often, caster wheel type is synonymous with the material makeup or specialized tread pattern exhibited by the wheel.
+- Wheel – Caster wheels come in various materials, sizes and treads.
+The caster wheel type is often synonymous with the wheel’s material makeup or specialized tread pattern.

 Types of Casters

-A caster can be one of two types, either a rigid caster or swivel caster.
+A caster can be one of two types, either a rigid caster or a swivel caster.
 A rigid caster consists of a wheel mounted to a stationary fork.
-The orientation of the fork, which is fixed relative to the vehicle, is determined when the caster is mounted to the vehicle.
-A rigid caster is primarily utilized for straight line travel, meaning rolling forward or backward.
+The fork’s orientation is fixed when the caster is mounted.
+These rigid casters utilize straight-line travel, as in rolling forward or backward.
 An example of this is the wheels found at the rear of a shopping cart.
 They restrict vehicle motion so that the vehicle travels along a straight line.

 Benefits of Using Casters

 There are numerous ways to utilize casters.
-They are used in many applications and have benefits to whatever job is at hand.
+They are used in many applications and benefit whatever job is at hand.
 Casters and wheels offer a wide variety of solutions within many different applications.

-- Mobility – A caster and wheel combination gives stationary items the ability, and ease of motion.
+- Mobility – A caster and wheel combination gives stationery items ease of motion.
 Once heavy, immovable objects can glide effortlessly along the ground with a push.

-- Durability – Casters have the ability to perform in harsh environments while maintaining a long life.
-Caster wheels are able to maneuver rough surfaces.
-With the right caster, debris ridden, industrial floors are of little concern.
+- Durability – Casters can perform in harsh environments while maintaining a long life.
+Caster wheels are able to maneuver over rough surfaces.
+With the right caster, debris-ridden, industrial floors are of little concern.
 Strong wheel molds resist debris and maintain smooth working order, while forged steel endures every bump.
 Many industrial casters and wheels also have a high heat tolerance and can withstand extreme temperatures.

 - Ergonomics – Ergonomics is the science of designing the job, equipment, and workplace to fit the worker.
 Proper ergonomic design is necessary to prevent repetitive strain injuries, which can develop over time and lead to long-term disability.
-Certain casters with the proper ergonomic composition can assure that ease of use is consistent.
+Certain casters with the correct ergonomic composition can ensure consistent ease of use.

 Caster Concepts is a leader in manufacturing industrial casters and caster wheels.
-We strive to bring you the strongest and most durable casters and wheels available.
-Every order is custom made to fit the exact specifications for your application.
-For further information and a custom beyond standard solution please call 517-680-7950, or email firstname.lastname@example.org.
+We strive to bring you the most robust and durable casters and wheels available.
+Every order is custom-made to fit the exact specifications of your application.
+For further information and a custom beyond standard solution, please call 517-680-7950 or email email@example.com.